X

 Sneaky Starts and Pivot Options for RB

 Woody Marks played 61 percent of snaps with 10 of 15 RB carries, while leading the backfield with 20 routes and five targets last week.
 He was heavily used in the red zone.
 He gets a better matchup this week against the 49ers, who have allowed 4.6 yards per carry, including 1.5 yards before contact per carry (sixth-highest) since the Nick Bosa injury.
-I am streaming Marks in a couple of spots and you could as well.
+I am streaming Marks in a couple of spots, and you could as well.

 Kyle Monangai played 46 percent of snaps last week with 16 opportunities.
 He turned that into nearly 100 yards, a touchdown, and 17 fantasy points.
 He could build on that against the Ravens, who have allowed the second-most fantasy PPG to RBs.
 With the Bears running the ball the third-most since their bye week, Monangai is in play.

 Brashard Smith saw 14 carries and five targets last week.
 Granted, it was in a blowout, but there is a possibility this matchup goes the same way.
-He turned those 19 opportunities into 81 yards nad 13 fantasy points.
+He turned those 19 opportunities into 81 yards and 13 fantasy points.
 The Chiefs like to give their rookies more work as the season goes on.
-Smith could be Jerrick McKinnon 2.0 here.
+Smith could be Jerick McKinnon 2.0 here.
 He is sneaky this week as the Commanders have allowed the sixth-most receiving yards to RBs.
 They have also allowed explosive runs at an above-average rate in the last four weeks.

 Tyler Allgeier has double-digit touches in four of six games this season.
-This could be a matchup where game script is on his side as well.
+This could be a matchup where the game script is on his side as well.
 The Dolphins have allowed the fifth-most fantasy PPG and allow explosive runs at the highest rate in the NFL.

 Sneaky Starts and Pivot Options for WR